-The pump and pump motor should be lubricated and serviced in accordance with the pump manufacturer's instructions as supplied with the unit.
-The recirculation pump should not be used as a means of capacity control, used with a VFD or be cycled frequently.
+The pump and pump motor should be lubricated and serviced in accordance with the pump manufacturer's instructions.
+The recirculation pump should not be used as a means of capacity control, and should not be cycled frequently.
 Excessive cycling can lead to scale build-up, and reduce wet and dry performance.
 On 18' long ESW4's supplied with two pumps per cell, both pumps should be energized at the same time.
 One pump should not be on while the other pump is off.
 The pump motor shaft and impeller should be turned by hand if the pump assembly sits idle (for a month or more).
 Disconnect the power and lockout/tagout the pump disconnect.
 Remove the pump motor fan guard and rotate the pump fan/shaft several turns by hand.
 Reassemble the fan guard and return to service.

-NOTE: For the eco-ATWE, please consult the Sage and Sage manual.
+Note: for the eco-ATW(E), please consult the Sage and Sage manual.